SMCI Stock Price Today (July 2026) — Super Micro Computer, Inc. Analysis & Key Metrics 2026-07-17

-Super Micro Computer, Inc. (SMCI) is trading at $23.40, up 3.95% today (as of April 2026).
+Super Micro Computer, Inc. (SMCI) is trading at $24.18, down 2.03% today (as of July 2026).
 The stock continues to show pressure below major moving averages, attracting attention from investors looking for Technology growth opportunities.

 - The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (1.23% YoY) alongside significant competitive pressures.